 All your trash should be bagged and placed in your green cart or dumpster.
 Throw away items that cannot be recycled or composted, and that don't pose safety concerns.
 Some items can be recycled at drop-off locations - see links.

-- Dirty items (items containing food or liquid cannot be recycled)
+- Dirty items containing food or liquid

 When in doubt about where something goes, find out.
-Sometimes the garbage is the appropriate place for an item, even when you are trying to recycle as much as possible.
+Sometimes the garbage is the right place for an item, even when you are trying to recycle as much as possible.
 Please follow our list and do not recycle items that we don't accept.

 Additional trash that doesn't fit in your cart with the lid closed may be subject to a charge.
 You can place extra garbage next to your cart for a charge.

-What shouldn't go in my garbage?
+What should NOT go in my garbage?

 Hazardous waste, including oil-based paint, CFL bulbs, batteries, chemicals, pesticides, propane tanks, and automobile fluids, do not belong in the trash.
 Bring them to these locations for proper disposal:

-Medicine and Sharps
+Medicine and Sharps - drop off at disposal sites

 Do not throw away or flush unwanted medicine.
 Safely dispose of prescription and over-the-counter medicine at secure medicine return kiosks in Kirkland.